DiscoveringGodot/3_Hoppy_Days/README.md

 #### In this video (objectives)…

 1 Create a Game Over Screen
-2 Trigger Game OVer when Bunny falls too far
+2 Trigger Game Over when Bunny falls too far
 3 Allow the player to start again

 #### After watching (learning outcomes)…

 Create a game over screen and get a brief introduction to control nodes!

+### 11 Area2D - Making Spike Hazards
+#### In this video (objectives)…

+1 Make an Area2D
+2 Instance a Spike Scene
+3 Make the level challenging

+#### After watching (learning outcomes)…

+How to use Area2D to make level hazards